GitHub Integration

 - Handles conflicts - AI changes are cleanly merged

-Syncing happens automatically.
-You don’t need to manually push changes.
+Syncing happens automatically when the AI writes code.
+You don’t need to manually push changes or ask the AI to push.

 Clone and run your project locally:Local Development Requirements